Introducing the next generation of online communities. Read the announcement

 Brands can also use insights they get from social media listening to develop and revise their messaging based on the language customers use.
 If customers are frequently using keywords in relation to your brand, see if you can incorporate those keywords into messaging across channels to make it more relatable with the language your audience uses.
 While it’s important to stay true to your brand voice, your messaging should evolve over time to stay relevant to your customer personas.

-Social media monitoring is used for customer care, while social media listening is valuable for gaining insights about customer sentiment regarding your brand and industry.
-Some brands may choose to only engage in social media monitoring to address customer posts and mentions as they come up, but this is a short term solution that limits the ability of your brand to identify and implement long-term changes to better serve customers.
+Social media monitoring is used for customer care, while social media listening is valuable for gaining insights into customer sentiment regarding your brand and industry.
+Some brands may choose to only engage in social media monitoring to address customer posts and brand mentions as they come up, but this is a short-term solution.
+It ultimately limits the ability of your brand to identify and implement long-term changes to better serve your customers.
+Ideally, brands should leverage both processes for a well-rounded social media strategy.

-Invest in a social media monitoring and listening solution
+Simplify social media monitoring and listening with Khoros

 Would you like to learn more about Khoros?